apache/polaris/README.md

 Command-Line getting started
 -------------------

+_For an end-to-end tutorial on building, deploying, and managing entities in a local Polaris instance see the [quickstart guide](./docs/quickstart.md)._

 Polaris is a multi-module project with three modules:

 - `polaris-core` - The main Polaris entity definitions and core business logic